lhj5924/lhj5924/README.md

 - 👋 Hi, I’m <b>Hyun Jin, Lee</b>.
 I'm living at Seoul, South Korea.
-- 👀 I’m interested in programming(HTML, CSS, JavaScript, React, Redux, Redux-toolkit, Recoil, Zustand, Styled-components, TailwindCSS...), investment and economy, books, and other things to improve my life.(such as exercise, listning to good music, or a nice cup of coffee)
+- 👀 I’m interested in programming(HTML, CSS, JavaScript, React✨, Redux, Redux-toolkit, Recoil, Zustand, Styled-components, Material UI...), investment and economy, books, and other things to improve my life.(such as exercise🏇🏋️‍♀️🏂, listning to good music, or a nice cup of coffee, especially latte!☕)
-- 🌱 I’m currently buliding team project with TypeScript and Next.js.
+- 🌱 I’m currently working at the Start-up, '<a href="https://www.pondmakers.com/">Pond Makers<a/>' as a frondend developer.
-- 💞️ I’m looking to collaborate on making web site or mobile site.
-Making mobile app is my another goal.
-Hope to meet nice future collegues.
+- 💞️ I’m looking to collaborate on making web site and mobile site, using Web-view.
+My future goal is to be a mobile developer too, so I'm learning Kotlin as well these days.
+Hope to meet some friends whose interested with development.
 - 📫 How to reach me : you can send me a mail to <b><i>nagi5924@gmail.com</b></i>.
 - 🐱 And I have a <b>lovely cat!</b>